There's never been a better time to get high and snack, so why not do both at the same time?

 - The second factor to look at is price point.
 When it comes to edibles, you get what you pay for.
 If a product seems unusually affordable, there's a reason it's so cheap.
 To ensure a fun trip, spring for a quality product.
 A higher price means better ingredients, better weed and thus, a better high.

 The best way to save money on edibles is to make them yourself.
 While the process may seem daunting, it's actually quite simple, and can be a lot of fun.

-While there's a million recipes for cannabutter online, some brands have taken the work out of baking with cannabis with products like Heavenly Sweet's 2000mg THC butter, Madame Munchies 100mg THC peanut butter or chocolate hazelnut spread, and Vireo's infused olive oil.
+While there are a million recipes for cannabutter online, some brands have taken the work out of baking with cannabis with products like Heavenly Sweet's 2000mg THC butter, Madame Munchies 100mg THC peanut butter or chocolate hazelnut spread, and Vireo's infused olive oil.

-If you're the DIY type, or just find yourself unusually bored in isolation, there's also machines like the LEVO Oil and MagicalButter that can weedify any carrier (like oil, butter, honey, etc.) with the mere push of a button.
-These devices are life changing, and sure to open a whole world of weed infused DIY products to spice up your lifestyle.
+If you're the DIY type, or just find yourself unusually bored in isolation, there are also machines like the LEVO Oil and MagicalButter that can weedify any carrier (like oil, butter, honey, etc.) with the mere push of a button.
+These devices are life-changing, and sure to open a whole world of weed-infused DIY products to spice up your lifestyle.

 Where to get your favorite edibles on Weedmaps

 Now that you're an edible pro, who's thoroughly convinced that edibles aren't scary, here's a rundown of some of our favorite edibles available right now on Weedmaps.

 While Platinum is famous for their high quality, full-spectrum vapes and fire 1/8ths and prerolls, their edibles are killer, too.!
 Chocolate bars like Raspberry Lemon Crunch and gummies like their Indica Peach Mango Gummies are sure to quench any summer sweet tooth.